cgomesu/website/_posts/2022-07-18-forge-xmage-mtg.md

 ---

 # Changelog
+**Jan 18th, 2025**: Updated forge installer broken URLs.
+{:.notice--success }
 **Dec 31st, 2023**: Small update to fix typo in Forge's installation section.
 Everything else seems to be up-to-date.
-{:.notice--success }
+{:.notice--info }
 **Feb 1st, 2023**: I updated the [XMage installation instructions](#installation-1) to match the *beta* client instructions.
 This was necessary because the domain `xmage.de` has been offline for quite some time now, and the best alternative is to use the `xmage.today` domain, which hosts the beta client and a few public servers.
 {:.notice--info }
 **Sep 21st, 2022**: [Forge is now accepting donations](https://ko-fi.com/forgedonations) via Ko-fi, so I updated the [Contributing](#contributing) section accordingly.